-The Birth of the Early Pocket Watch
+The Early Pocket Watch

+Pocket watch history spans from the 1500s through to the First World War.
+What had once become impractical is now back in fashion once more.
 One of the earliest mentions of the pocket watch dates back to 1462- in a letter written by an Italian clock-maker mentioning that his pocket watch was superior to that of the Duke of Modena.

-At this time jewels were used (usually rubies) as bearings within the watch as they helped make the time pieces run more with smoothly.
+At this time, jewels – usually rubies – were used as bearings within the watch, as they helped make the time pieces run more with smoothly.
 This was when pocket watches were fashioned from precious metals such as gold.

 Louise Snowdon – Website Content Contributor / Sales Professional